-Continuum of Care Practicum Project (Clinical Experience)
+Continuum of Care Practicum Project (Clinical Experience for 2014 Cohort)

 Clinical experiences flexibly focus on your learning needs and interests.
 A practicum project across the continuum of care provides opportunity to develop an evidence-based project on a topic of your choice, relevant to acute care, public/community health and case management.